BUILDING A CULTURE OF LIFE & DIGNITY

 Welcoming & Opening Keynote

-The Most Reverend Mark Hagemoen, Bishop of Saskatoon, will speak on the necessity of responding to our Baptismal call to action.
-Bishop Hagemoen was an early and influential supporter of Catholic Conscience.
+The Most Reverend Mark Hagemoen, Bishop of Saskatoon, will speak on Spiritually Formative Political Engagement: the Call to Differentiated Responsibility.

 Plenary #1